linwys/LNuker/README.md

 ```
 2. Change token in main.py
 3. Just open .py file
-4. Enter in any server command `!nuke`
+4. Enter in any server and command `!nuke`
 5. Enjoy!
 ## TODO:
 - [ ] Ban all users in server